GAsNA/la-taverniere/README.md

 - [ ]  Personalized join and leave message
 - [ ]  Handler-reaction-role: choice to make the message
 - [ ]  Stop bot properly
-- [ ]  Check if channel is delete, delete in db + for log set another default channel
 - [ ]  Set default channel for log
 - [ ]  Warn user of an error by response or log message
 - [ ]  Profile command (username, name on server, server name, account creation date, server join date, roles, about me, level, nb message, badges, pp, baner)